Do you have to call the police after an accident in Oklahoma?

 After calling the appropriate law enforcement officials, the person needing the report should ask about fees and arrangements for paying them.
 They should also provide a name and mailing address.
 In many cases, the request form can be found online.
 It can then be printed, completed, and taken to the authorities.

-Alternatively, drivers can complete the form in the law enforcement officer, pay the fee, and provide an address for receiving the report.
+Alternatively, drivers can complete the form with the law enforcement officer, pay the fee, and provide an address for receiving the report.

 If you were involved in a car accident, contact or call one of our experienced car accident attorneys at Graves McLain at 918-359-6600.